 This online calculator determines the rank of a given matrix.
 The theory is below the calculator.

 A minor of a matrix A is the determinant of some smaller square matrix, cut down from A by removing one or more of its rows or columns.

-The rank of a matrix is the greatest order of any non-zero minor in the matrix (the order of a minor being the size of the square sub-matrix of which it is the determinant).
+A matrix's rank is the greatest order of any non-zero minor in the matrix (the order of a minor being the size of the square sub-matrix of which it is the determinant).

 This minor is called the basis minor, and the columns and rows of this minor are called the basis columns and basis rows.
 Basis columns and basis rows are linearly independent.

 Any n columns are linearly dependent if n is greater than rank.